anshulpagar7/VANTA/LIMITATIONS.md

 both.
 Results are byte-identical across platforms because outcome draws are keyed with blake2b rather than Python's per-process salted `hash()`.

+## Arm C may be an ensemble

+Diagnosis can be built through a fallback chain across providers.
+Each cached bucket records which model answered it and the report prints the mix.
+If the cache is not served by a single model, `C - B+` measures a blend and must be described that way.
+Rules-based fallback is disabled by default, because a bucket silently diagnosed by rules would be arm B+ logic carrying arm C's label.

 ## Not built

 - Live Razorpay execution is an integration proof on the demo path only; it is